VCore-Minecraft/VCore-Old/README.md

 This project is currently under heavy development.
 When there is a first stable version I will let you guys know.

 ### Note: This Page is under heavy construction at the moment.
-I am also working on a wiki right!
+I am also working on a wiki right now!
 The api will get big changes so use it at your own risk!

 ## Importing the API using Maven